The leaseholder’s right of first refusal in a freehold sale

 Does RFR apply when the freehold reversion is being sold either by a 3rd party?

-What happens where the freeholder wants to sell the freehold of more than one building?
+What happens where the freeholder is selling the freehold of more than one building?

 Each sale is dealt with separately – so each building needs to receive its own RFR Offer Notice.